Billy Collins

-William James Collins (born March 22, 1941) is an American poet, appointed as Poet Laureate of the United States from 2001 to 2003.
-He is a Distinguished Professor at Lehman College of the City University of New York (retired, 2016).
+William James Collins (born March 22, 1941) is an American poet who served as the Poet Laureate of the United States from 2001 to 2003.
+He was a Distinguished Professor at Lehman College of the City University of New York, retiring in 2016.
 Collins was recognized as a Literary Lion of the New York Public Library (1992) and selected as the New York State Poet for 2004 through 2006.
 In 2016, Collins was inducted into the American Academy of Arts and Letters.
 As of 2020, he is a teacher in the MFA program at Stony Brook Southampton.

 Early life and education

 Collins was born in Manhattan to William and Katherine Collins and grew up in Queens and White Plains.
 William was born to a large family from Ireland and Katherine was from Canada.
 His mother, Katherine Collins, was a nurse who stopped working to raise the couple's only child.
 Mrs. Collins had the ability to recite verses on almost any subject, which she often did, and cultivated in her young son the love of words, both written and spoken.
-Billy Collins' father was a worker on Wall Street who Collins attributes as an inspiration to his humor.
+Billy Collins's father was a worker on Wall Street who Collins attributes as an inspiration to his humor.

-Collins attended Archbishop Stepinac High School in White Plains and received a B.A. in English from the College of the Holy Cross in 1963; he received his M.A. and Ph.D in Romantic Poetry from the University of California, Riverside.
+Collins attended Archbishop Stepinac High School and received a B.A. in English from the College of the Holy Cross in 1963.
+He received his M.A. and Ph.D. in romantic poetry from the University of California, Riverside.
 His professors at Riverside included Victorian scholar and poet Robert Peters.
 There he came under the influence of contemporary poets like Karl Shapiro, Howard Nemerov and Reed Whittemore, and during his adolescence he was influenced by Beat Generation poets as well.
 In 1975 Collins founded The Mid-Atlantic Review with his friends Walter Blanco and Steve Bailey.